-In cases of submitted case reports that the editorial committee to be of insufficient importance for publication in Sexually Transmitted Infections, we would often advise submission to BMJ Case Reports.
+In cases of submitted case reports that the editorial committee to be of insufficient importance for publication, we would often advise submission to BMJ Case Reports.

 Case reports should not exceed 750 words, and should contain a maximum of 1 table and 10 references.
 They should be prefaced by an abstract of not more than 150 words.

 Please note that patient permission is required for the use of images (see electronic submission system for consent form).

 Your case report needs to be well structured and should contain the following elements:

 - Background – why you think the case is important;